Scroll To Top

 Editor, and to a large degree author, of this website, the History of Australian Rowing.

-Owner of the Hebfotos photo collection which is used extensively on this website.
+Owner of the Hebfotos photo collection which is used extensively on both his websites.

 1974 National Championship Lightweight Eight - bow seat